pkmn/engine/docs/TESTING.md

      unavailable choices and matches the AI used by all of the other configurations.
   2. The `Battle` within the `BattleStream` is directly inspected in order to more easily grab the turn count.

+  Pokémon Showdown's root `pokemon-showdown` binary is technically the blessed approach to using the simulator, but `BattleStream` is effectively the same thing but without the (sizeable) I/O overhead.
+Attempting to use the actual `pokemon-showdown` binary is deemed too difficult as there would then be no way to inspect the `Battle` in order to avoid making unavailable choices[^1], meaning it would be difficult to keep in sync with the other configurations.

 - **`DirectBattle`**: this configuration introduces the concept of a `DirectBattle` which overrides the Pokémon Showdown `Battle` class to strip out unused functionality: